Syzygetic/Group22-MusicCharts/README.md

 Music Charts

 - Project Goal:
-To create a platform where the users are able to have access to the top global songs and their statistics on the go, anytime and anywhere.
+To create a platform where the users are able to have access to the top global songs and their statistics on the go, anytime and anywhere